 - Practice Oral Examination

-Oxford Home Schooling’s French IGCSE course is designed to prepare students for the Edexcel IGCSE in French (4FR1) for examination from 2019 onwards.
+Oxford Home Schooling’s International GCSE French course is designed to prepare students for the Edexcel International GCSE in French (4FR1) for examination from 2022 onwards.

 Examinations and Assessment

-The French IGCSE is assessed in three examinations
+The International GCSE French is assessed in three examinations:

 Paper 1 – Listening – This paper last for 30 minutes + 5 minutes reading time and contributes 25% of the final mark.